 When feed or feed components with a reference to Demeter or biodynamic are supplied to farms or customers in general, the general rules for product approval and the Labelling Standard apply.

 Premixes must not contain any genetically modified substances, or be produced with the help of gene technology.
-Written proof to this effect must be supplied to the inspection body or the certifying organisation.

 3.2.
 Additives and feed extenders

 Additives or feed extenders which are permitted or permitted with restrictions: